gjthoman/pebble_auto_config/README.md

 ##How to use PAC with Pebble App Messaging

-Basic usage complete with local storage example.
+Basic usage with local storage example.

 ###SETTINGS Message keys: